 API Stability Long-Term

-To assign a parser to an ingest token using instead the LogScale API, see the Assign a Parser to a Token section of the Ingest Tokens documentation page.
+To assign a parser to an ingest token using the LogScale UI, see the Assign a Parser to a Token section of the Ingest Tokens documentation page.

 Syntax